sandiegorowing/icrew-kiosk/README.md

 1. Build a new Raspbian release on an SD card

-2. Boot the raspberry Pi and follow the instructions to configure the locale, t
-    imezone, and other standard parameters
+2. Boot the raspberry Pi and follow the instructions to configure the locale, timezone, and other standard parameters

 3. Create a new user named 'kiosk'